While many retired clergy choose to enjoy their well-deserved season of rest, some seek ways to continue nurturing their spiritual calling.

-Seeks to provide current income while maintaining liquidity and a stable share price of $1.
+Seeks to provide current income while maintaining liquidity and a stable share price.

-The Money Market Fund invests in U.S. Treasury securities and seeks to provide current income and preserve shareholders’ principal investment by maintaining a share price of $1.
-Although the fund invests in short-term U.S. Treasury bills, the amount of income that a shareholder may receive will be largely dependent on the current interest rate environment.
-The net return will be the result of general Treasury money market funds performance less investment and administration expenses.
+The Money Market Fund invests in U.S. Treasury securities and seeks to provide current income and preserve shareholders’ principal investment.
+Although the fund invests in short-term (average maturity of 60 days or less) U.S. Treasury bills, the amount of income that a shareholder may receive will be largely dependent on the current interest rate environment.
+The net return will be the result of general short-term Treasury money market funds performance less total expenses.

 The Money Market Fund is one of the most conservative of MMBB’s investment options.
 There is a high probability that returns will be consistently positive.
 There is very little risk of loss of your original investment, over either the short term or the long term.
 Note, however, that “little risk” does not mean “no risk.”
 See the Risks section for more information on this topic.